|

 Needs Improvement

-will be divided into three categories: outstanding, satisfactory, or in
+Beginning in 2009, schools will be divided into three categories: outstanding, satisfactory, or in need of improvement.

 History and Rules

-the fall each year for the previous school year.
-Report cards are
+Report cards are released in the fall each year for the previous school year.
+Report cards are issued for each Oregon school district as well as individual schools.

 Changes for 2009

-apart from having to send a copy of that report card home to every parent.
+Schools that get a grade of unacceptable face no consequences apart from having to send a copy of that report card home to every parent.
+That will change when the state updates its grading system next year, however.

 Federal vs. State Report Cards

-Two Web sites for Information
+Two Web sites for information about NCLB

 -